 The role of the counselor is to enhance learning in the classroom and to help students develop positive self-concepts and achieve goals.
-The counselor meets with students individually, in small groups or in the regular classroom and provided whole group guidance lessons to classes.
-Mrs. Mandy Tipton will serve as counselor for the this year.
+The counselor meets with students individually, in small groups or in the regular classroom and provides whole group guidance lessons to classes.
+Mrs. Mandy Tipton will serve as counselor for this year.
+If you have any questions or would like for your student to meet with Mrs. Mandy Tipton individually, please contact the school.